geoserver/geoserver/doc/en/user/source/community/ogr-store/index.rst

 request at a time can use them.
 At the same time, they can be expensive to create and hold onto useful state, like in memory data caches, spatial indexes and the like.
 As such, they have been stored in a pool much like relational database connections.

+The :guilabel:`Prime DataSources` option can be enabled to force a full read of the source data before the GDAL ``DataSource`` object is used.
+In some formats this allows the creation of useful support data structures, like an in memory spatial index in the ``OpenFileGDB`` format.
+Since the full read can be expensive, care should be taken to configure the pooling options so that it gets reused as much as possible (e.g., setting a higher ``min connections``, eventually setting it to the same value as ``max connections``).